Iranian officials say Tehran prison blaze killed 4 inmates

 Footage of the fire circulated online.
 Videos showed shots ringing out as plumes of smoke rose into the sky amid the sound of an alarm.
 A protest broke out on the street soon after, with many chanting “Death to the Dictator!” — a reference to Supreme Leader Ayatollah Ali Khamenei — and burning tires, the videos showed.

-The semiofficial Fars news agency, believed to be close to the elite Islamic Revolutionary Guard, said Sunday that some prisoners who tried to escape entered a minefield situated in the northern part of the prison.
-“It is said the sound of explosions was related to the case,” the report said, offering no additional details.
-A later Fars report said no mines were ignited by prisoners.

-Online video of the prison fire appeared to show rounds being launched into the area by security forces, followed by the sound of an explosion.
+Online video of the prison fire appeared to show projectiles being launched into the prison’s area by security forces, followed by the sound of at least two explosions.
 It wasn’t immediately clear what kind of rounds Iranian security forces used in the incident.

 Witnesses said that police blocked roads and highways to Evin and that at least three strong explosions were heard coming from the area.
 Traffic was heavy along major freeways near the prison, which is in the north of the capital, and many people honked to show their solidarity with protests.